sebastianromerocruz/CS-3113-Intro-To-Game-Programming/lectures/03-textures/README.md

 ## Some Housecleaning

-Remember that function I inluded in [**last week's `main`**](https://github.com/sebastianromerocruz/CS-3113-Intro-To-Game-Programming/blob/main/lectures/02-transformations/main.cpp) which converted hex codes to raylib `Color` objects?
+Remember that function I included in [**last week's `main`**](https://github.com/sebastianromerocruz/CS-3113-Intro-To-Game-Programming/blob/main/lectures/02-transformations/main.cpp) which converted hex codes to raylib `Color` objects?
 While it certainly is a handy function to have around, I wouldn't consider it something so essential so as to have it in our `main.cpp` file.
 In cases like these, we tend to place these function in some other file and then import that file to have access to their functions.
 I have done just that in this week's folder structure.
 Check out the tree structure of today's lecture:

 ```
 .